 This guide will show you several tools you can use to find articles that relate to one of the systems of the human body.
 Medline is the Ferrari of medical databases.
 You can control your results very precisely.
-Using the library search to look for articles, on the other hand, is kind of like taking the bus: You have limited control over the results.
+Using the library search to look for articles, on the other hand, is kind of like taking the bus: pretty easy, but you have limited control over the results.
 Gale OneFile: Health & Medicine is the Ford of the group.
-It gives you moderate control, and is easier than MedLine.
+It gives you moderate control, and is easier than Medline.

 Using the library search to find articles on a body system works best if you search for a specific aspect of that system, for example "spleen" instead of "lymphatic system."